Frithir/ystudio/content/pages/contact.md

 ---
-title: ALWAYS INTERESTED IN COOL IDEAS.
+title: WE ARE ALWAYS INTERESTED IN YOUR IDEAS.
 content: 'DO YOU HAVE DIGITAL PROJECT?
 [LETS TALK](mailto:alex@frithir.com)'
 ---